A Fundraiser with Dr. Esposito "The Future of Islam in the 21st Century"

 Muslims for Progressive Values

-We envision Islam and an Islamic community that embodies these values.
-Further, we envision a future where Islam is understood as a source of dignity, justice, compassion and love for all humanity and the world.
+MPV envisions Islam and an Islamic community that embodies the ten principles of MPV.
+Further, MPV envisions a future where Islam is understood as a source of dignity, justice, compassion and love for all humanity and the world.

 WHAT WE DO: